 A profuse runny nose in an infant can also be a sign of RSV.

 “If you see a baby and it looks like someone turned on a faucet in their nose, it’s going to be RSV,” Purdy said.

 Purdy explained that RSV, similar to other upper respiratory tract infections, can spread to the lungs, making it more dangerous.
 It can result in bronchiolitis, a common lung infection in young children and infants that causes inflammation and congestion in the small airways of the lungs.
 These are the children who require in-hospital treatment.

 “A lot of those babies get hospitalized because they need oxygen,” Purdy said.

 When to Go to the Hospital

 Rebekah Diamond, M.D., hospital pediatrician in NYC and an assistant professor of pediatrics at Columbia University, described what a baby with more severe RSV looks like—and when to seek medical help.

 “Some of the reasons to get help right away is if you have a baby who’s breathing very fast or if they are breathing in a way that you can see the skin sucking in between their ribs or in their neck.
 Those are called retractions,” she said.

-One to two out of every 100 children younger than 6 months of age with RSV infection may need to be hospitalized, according to the CDC.
+Two to three out of every 100 infants with RSV infection may need to be hospitalized, according to the CDC.
 Treatment in the hospital can include oxygen, intubation, and/or mechanical ventilation.